voidet/sign_me_up/readme.markdown

 Currently Forgotten Passwords are based on the user's email address entered into the form.
 If there is any request for this to be based on another field I will review.

-Next up the plugin requires that you have a config file in 'app/Config/email.php'.
 SignMeUp configuration allows you to overwrite all default CakePHP email parameters by simply specifying the elements in the SignMeUp configuration array i.e change email sending to HTML format via setting the sendAs to HTML or change the email layout with 'layout' => 'myLayout'.
 The only thing that you would need to diverge from the Email Component settings with is the welcome and activate templates.
-You can set them with welcome_template and activation_template elements.
-SignMeUp 2.0 uses CakeEmail, so you will need to add in your email settings into app/Config/email.php under the $signMeUp config:
+You can set them with welcome_template and activation_template elements:

+These can be left as the default values, configured in your bootstrap.php file via

+	<?php Configure::write('SignMeUp', array(...)); ?>

+or in the component configuration in the Controller and/or Model configuration in the Model.

+	<?php $components = array('SignMeUp.SignMeUp' => array(...)); ?>

+	<?php $actsAs = array('SignMeUp.SignMeUp' => array(...)); ?>

+The component and behavior settings have precedence over the bootstrap settings, which have precedence over the defaults:

+	<?php

-	public $signMeUp = array(
+	$defaults = array(
-		'activation_field' => 'activation_code',
-		'useractive_field' => 'active',
-		'login_after_activation' => false,
-		'welcome_subject' => 'Welcome',
-		'activation_subject' => 'Please Activate Your Account',
-		'password_reset_field' => 'password_reset',
-		'username_field' => 'username',
-		'email_field' => 'email',
-		'email_layout' => 'default',
- 		'password_field' => 'password',
 		'from' => 'MyDomain.com <admin@exampledomain.com>',
 		'layout' => 'default',
 		'welcome_subject' => 'Welcome to MyDomain.com %username%!',